2022 Seattle Sounders FC season

 The 2022 season was Seattle Sounders FC's 14th in Major League Soccer (MLS), the top flight of American club soccer.
 It was the 39th season played by a professional team bearing the Sounders name.
 The team was under the management of Brian Schmetzer in his sixth full MLS season as head coach of the Sounders.

 In early May, the Sounders won the CONCACAF Champions League title after defeating UNAM of the Liga MX 5–2 in aggregate scoring, becoming the first team in Major League Soccer to win the CONCACAF Champions League.
 The season ended with the team missing the MLS Cup Playoffs for the first time in the league, snapping a 13-year streak that was the longest active streak in MLS history.
 The Sounders last missed the playoffs in 2006 as a second-division club in the USL First Division.
+The team also failed to win in their final nine road matches from July through the end of the season.

+Summary

+During the offseason, the Sounders hired former player Andy Rose as an assistant coach, joining Freddy Juarez, who had been signed in August 2021, and Preki.
+The team opened their preseason camp in late January, with first scrimmages on January 20.

+The Sounders won the 2022 CONCACAF Champions League (CCL) with an undefeated record, including a 3–0 win in the second leg of the final against Pumas UNAM of Liga MX.
+The second leg of the final at Lumen Field broke a tournament attendance record with 68,741 spectators.
+During their concurrent MLS matches, the team had a 2–5–1 record and dropped to 13th place in the Western Conference.
+The Sounders missed the MLS Cup Playoffs for the first time since entering the league in 2009, breaking a 13-year streak; their performance was attributed to player injuries from the CCL run.